QAInsights/apache-jmeter-course/course-details.md

 # Prerequisites

-I recommend you first complete the following course:
+I recommend you to complete the following course, before you get started:

 * [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github/)